CyberTrainingUSAF/Powershell_Training/01_Intro_to_Powershell/01_Intro_to_Powershell.md

+<a href="https://github.com/CyberTrainingUSAF/Powershell_Training/blob/master/00-Table-of-Contents.md" > Return to TOC </a>

-# Understand What Windows Powershell is
+## Understand What Windows Powershell is

 PowerShell is a task-based command-line shell and scripting language built on .NET.
 PowerShell helps system administrators and power-users rapidly automate tasks that manage operating systems (Linux, macOS, and Windows) and processes.